kejsardamberg/START2/README.md

 ## START2 manifesto
 &nbsp;**1.
 Must-haves**
 &nbsp;&nbsp;&nbsp;1.1.
-Meetings are to be held at neutral grounds like someones home, chambre séparée, summer house, or conference facility.
+Meetings are to be held at neutral grounds like someone's home, chambre séparée, summer house, or conference facility.
 START2 sessions are not a marketing event.
 &nbsp;&nbsp;&nbsp;1.2.
-Each meeting should be centered around a specific theme to enable choosing relevant participants.
+Each meeting should be centred around a specific theme to enable choosing relevant participants.
 &nbsp;&nbsp;&nbsp;1.3.
 Each participant should bring a short presentation on the choosen theme.
 The presentation must be about an actual personal experience.
 &nbsp;&nbsp;&nbsp;1.4.
 After each presentation plenty of time for discussions is planned since discussions are the center of gaining insights in experience exchanges.